 In the south of Estonia, there is a small town called Viljandi.
-The city has a very rich history and dates back to 2600 years ago.
+The city, as one of many attractions in Estonia, has a very rich history and dates back to 2600 years ago.
 City of Viljandi has many historical architecture that can still be seen in over the city.

 The ruins of the 16th-century Order Castle are just one example of the city’s attractions.
 One of the biggest reasons people come to visit this city is the annual music festival.
 In July, this city attracts more than 20,000 music enthusiasts each year.
 Dozens of concerts will be held there.

-Soomaa National Park is an attractive destination in Estonia that is formed by the melting of glaciers 10,000 years ago making this park very attractive and spectacular.
+Soomaa National Park is an attractive destination in Estonia that is formed by the melting of glaciers 10,000 years ago making this park truly one of very attractive and spectacular attractions in Estonia.
 When you visit this park, you will be amazed to see the beautiful rivers.
 The best way to explore Soomaa National Park is by boat.
 You can rent a boat or use guided tours.

 When you explore it, you can see various animals such as Gazelle, deer, boar and eagle.
 Boating usually has its own fans in the spring time and is popular among local people.
 During this season, the water level rises slightly and using a boat will be the only way to explore the area.

 North Estonia hosts a city called Rakvere, where humans have lived there for 1,500 years.
 Maybe it can be said the city’s biggest attraction is the Rakvere castle which was built in the 16th century.
-The castle has become a kind of medieval park and visitors can enjoy its beauty.
+The castle has become a kind of medieval attractions in Estonia and visitors can enjoy its beauty.
 In part of the castle you can see the sections related to the Middle Ages.

 Narva city is the easternmost destination of Estonia.
 The city was heavily bombed during World War II, but is still standing thanks to its beauties and historic castle.
 The castle, also known as Hermann Castle, was built in the 13th century.
 Inside the castle is a museum of the same name, which houses artifacts and handicrafts that can be used to showcase the skills of medieval people.

-Pärnu city is another one of Estonian attractions.
-Pärnu is known as the summer capital because there are many people who choose this city for their summer vacation.
+Pärnu city is another one of attractions in Estonia.
+Also, Pärnu is known as the summer capital because there are many people who choose this city for their summer vacation.

 The biggest reason to travel to Pärnu is the beaches and their locations.
 The beach stretches along the coastline and gives the city a beautiful vibe.
 Even after sunset, the beautiful lights next to the beach make it easy for people to walk along the beach and enjoy the scenery.